-Jacqueline Lau began working for Roy Yamaguchi a few weeks after he opened his original Roy’s Restaurant in Honolulu in late 1988.
+Jacqueline Lau began working for Roy Yamaguchi a few weeks after he opened his original Roy’s® Restaurant in Honolulu in late 1988.
 Beginning as a pastry chef, she quietly became adept at all phases of Roy’s Kitchen operation, rising to the position of Yamaguchi’s first Chef de Cuisine.
-Chef Yamaguchi then sent Jacqueline to Japan as the opening chef for his first international restaurant, Roy’s Tokyo.
+Chef Yamaguchi then sent Jacqueline to Japan as the opening chef for his first international restaurant, Roy’s® Tokyo.

-Jackie has participated in many outstanding culinary events across the country and abroad including events for the Hawaii Visitors and Convention Bureau, Sagebrush Classic, Aspen Food and Wine Festival, The James Beard House, Great American Seafood Challenge and The World Gourmet Summit.
-Jacqueline has been featured in several television series including: the Great Chef series (Great Chefs of Hawaii and Great Chefs of the World), Hawaii Cooks with Roy Yamaguchi and Island Chefs.
+Lau has participated in many outstanding culinary events across the country and abroad including events for the Hawaii Visitors and Convention Bureau, Sagebrush Classic, Aspen Food and Wine Festival, The James Beard House, Great American Seafood Challenge and The World Gourmet Summit.
+Jacqueline has been featured in several television series including: “The Great Chef” series (“Great Chefs of Hawaii” and “Great Chefs of the World”), “Hawaii Cooks with Roy Yamaguchi” and “Island Chefs.”
 She has also been recognized in the Hawaii Business News as one of the leading women chefs in Hawaii.
-She is also active with speaking at the public schools both at elementary and high school levels regarding culinary field.
-Most recently she has been honored by her peers with the Hawaii Restaurant Association as an Inductee to the Hawaii Restaurant Hall of Fame.
+She is also active with speaking at the public schools both at elementary and high school levels regarding the culinary field.
+Most recently she was honored by her peers with the Hawaii Restaurant Association as an Inductee to the Hawaii Restaurant Hall of Fame.

-Jacqueline has been the chef Organizer for many events in the state of Hawaii and on the Mainland.
-Most recently she was the Executive Chef for The Hawaii Food and Wine Festival during its first 5 years.
+Jacqueline has been the chef organizer for many events in the state of Hawaii and on the Mainland.
+Most recently she was the Executive Chef for the Hawaii Food and Wine Festival during its first 5 years.
 Responsible for organizing over a 100 world renowned Chefs culinary needs with an emphasis on utilizing local Hawaii products for the guest chefs to feature in the menus during the festival.
 Currently she works for HFM Foodservice / Sysco Hawaii as a Culinary Specialist and has her own company Chef Jax Kitchenette where she does restaurant consultation as well as menu development, teaches private culinary class, private dinning events and product development for startup business in Hawaii.